OndrejNepozitek/Edgar-DotNet/README.md

 ## Example

 Below is a very simple setup of the generator.
 We create two rectangular room templates, add 4 rooms to the level description and connect the rooms so that they form a cycle.
+Be sure to check the [documentation](https://ondrejnepozitek.github.io/Edgar-DotNet/docs/introduction) to see multiple commented examples.

 ```csharp
 // Create square room template